Capital in the Twenty-First Century: Allegation of data errors

 Scott Winship, a sociologist at the Manhattan Institute for Policy Research and critic of Piketty, asserts the allegations are not "significant for the fundamental question of whether Piketty's thesis is right or not ...
 It's hard to think Piketty did something unethical when he put it up there for people like me to delve into his figures and find something that looks sketchy ...
 Piketty has been as good or better than anyone at both making all his data available and documenting what he does generally".

-In addition to Winship, the economists Alan Reynolds, Justin Wolfers, James Hamilton and Gabriel Zucman claim that FT's assertions go too far.
+In addition to Winship, the economists Alan Reynolds, Justin Wolfers, James Hamilton and Gabriel Zucman claim that FTs assertions go too far.Mark Gongloff (May 27, 2014).
+Economists Rip Apart FT's Piketty Takedown.
+The Huffington Post.
+Retrieved May 27, 2014.
 Paul Krugman noted that "anyone imagining that the whole notion of rising wealth inequality has been refuted is almost surely going to be disappointed".
 Emmanuel Saez, a colleague of Piketty and one of the economists cited by Giles to discredit him, stated that "Piketty's choice and judgement were quite good" and that his own research supports Piketty's thesis.
 Piketty released a full point-by-point rebuttal on his website.

 A 2017 study in Social Science History by University of California Riverside economic historian Richard Sutch concluded "that Piketty's data for the wealth share of the top 10 percent for the period 1870 to 1970 are unreliable ...
 Piketty's data for the top 1 percent of the distribution for the nineteenth century (1810–1910) are also unreliable ...
 The values Piketty reported for the twentieth century (1910–2010) are based on more solid ground, but have the disadvantage of muting the marked rise of inequality during the Roaring Twenties and the decline associated with the Great Depression."